meteorasd555/photo_meteor/README.md

 TODO LIST

 1. can remove jquery lib by implement some dependent function to optimize the page loading
 2. flow.js has some performance trouble when loading much more data(can be optimized, but limited).
+DONE
 3. add more funcitonality, and Reconstruction
 4. add responsive support in IE 678
 5. TBD